RaVeR76/BubbleBobbleBonkers/README.md

 ## Design Choices

+To be honest, the actual design of the game will be pretty simple as it's going to be a single page website that hosts the game.
+I was thinking of using one of the actual game levels to add my game memory tiles to.
+The main opening game screens & a lot of the levels were very dense with actual gameplay content if I remember right so I need to find an appropiate level that will allow me the space to add my memory tiles.
+I know it's a bit hazy at the minute but once I start to delve into screen plays & game levels, we will find a suitable back drop for this awesome memory game :)

 ### Fonts

 ### Icons

 ### Colours

 # Wireframes
 ---

 ### What didn't make the cut

 # Features
 ---

 # Technologies Utilised
 ---